Transportation in Colombia

 Transmilenio de Bogotá (bus)

-Bogotá does not have a metro system.
-Instead, the city has an urban bus network, the "transmilenio", which covers the entire city on several lines with dedicated bus routes.
-It offers a fast, economical and convenient way to get around.
-You need to buy a card directly from the ticket office (7,000 COP), then recharge it at the various ticket offices (one trip costs 2,750 COP).
+Bogotá has no metro system.
+Instead, the city has an urban bus network, the "transmilenio", which covers the whole city on several lines with dedicated bus routes.
+It's a fast, economical and convenient way to get around.
+You have to buy a card directly at the counter (7,000 COP), then recharge it at the various counters (one ticket costs 2,750 COP).

 Medellín Metro

-Medellín is the only Colombian city to have an aerial metro.
-It's practical, clean and efficient (better than Paris, in my opinion).
+Medellín is the only Colombian city with an aerial metro.
+It's practical, clean and efficient (better than Paris, purely personal opinion).
 Its inhabitants are very proud of it.
-You can visit the city with it, and it's not very complex.
-To use it, pick up a free "Civica" card at a metro station ticket office and load it.
-A journey costs between 2,660 and 4,430 COP.
+You can visit the city with it, and it's not too complex.
+To use it, pick up and load the free "Civica" card at a metro station ticket office.
+A trip costs between 2,660 and 4,430 COP.

 Chivas (DIY buses)

-Chivas are colorful, festive buses cobbled together from old Ford or other chassis, and typical of Colombia.
-These traditional vehicles are fitted out to accommodate passengers and take them on a tour of rural areas, festivals and festivities.
-Climb aboard a Chiva for a unique experience of music, dance and Colombian conviviality.
+Chivas are colorful, festive buses built from old Ford chassis or similar, and typical of Colombia.
+These traditional vehicles are fitted out to accommodate passengers and take them to discover rural areas, festivals and festivities.
+Climb aboard a Chiva for a unique experience of Colombian music, dance and conviviality.

 Lanchas

-Lanchas in Colombia are fast, popular boats for getting around the country's rivers and coasts.
-They can be found on the Pacific and Caribbean coasts, as well as in the Amazon.
+Lanchas in Colombia are fast and popular boats for getting around the country's rivers and coasts.
+They are found on the Pacific and Caribbean coasts, but also in the Amazon.
 These boats offer picturesque journeys to places that are often remote and unconnected to the road network.
-Great adventures ahead!
+We're looking forward to some great adventures!

 Colectivos